rambasnet/Python-Fundamentals/labs/lists/pet/README.md

 1. Open your CS0Lab-... repo in VS Code
 2. Create lab folder **lists** inside your CS0Lab-... repository
-3. Inside the pet folder, create two files: pet.py and test_pet.py
+3. Inside the lab folder, create two files: pet.py and test_pet.py
 4. Type the partial code stub provided in the lab folder and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.